JulioJoulesAlvarado/whiskey-tasting/README.md

 # Julio's Whiskey Tasting Web Application

 The following project is a way to practice Full Stack Web Development fresh out of two online bootcamp courses from Udemy.
-The goal is to create a an applciation using the MERN stack.
+The goal is to create a an application using the MERN stack.

 At the same time, I wanted to make something useful for myself.
 One of my hobbies is whiskey tasting.
-To track my whiskey notes, I have been using a google doc.
-Over time I have wanted a better way to save my notes and compare whiskeys.
-This application will serve as a simple React CRUD application witht he ability to compare whiskeys.
+To track my whiskey notes, I had been using a google doc.
+I have wanted a better way to save my notes and compare whiskeys.
+This application will serve as a simple React CRUD application with the ability to compare whiskeys.

 ## WebApp/Blog